JamesBremner/so77307162/README.md

 I have thousands of localities on a map (vector layer).
 Each of them present a deficit or a surplus.

 Localities are two dimensional polygons.
 Two localities touch when they share an edge.
-Each locality has a value.
+Each locality has a deficit/surplus value.

-A group of localities must touch and have a sum of values close to zero (between -0,5 and 0,5).
+A group of localities must touch and have a sum of deficit/surplus values within a specified range from a specified target

 The algorithm should try to maximize the size of groups and minimize the amount of localities that belong to no group.